Complete Your Smile

 What's the Difference Between Crowns and Bridges?

 A dental crown is designed to restore a single tooth.
 The ceramic shell is custom-built so that the shape, size, and color of the restorations matches the rest of your natural smile.
 A dental bridge is made up of two crowns connected to either side of an artificial tooth.
 The crowns are applied to the two (sometimes healthy) teeth surrounding a gap left by a missing tooth.
 Built for three or more teeth, dental bridges can correct more severe damage, decay, or tooth loss than a dental crown.
+Implant-supported bridges are self-sustaining, meaning the adjacent teeth will remain untouched.

 Are You a Candidate?